estuary/flow/site/docs/reference/Connectors/capture-connectors/gcs.md

 ```

-Your capture definition may be more complex, with additional bindings for different S3 prefixes within the same bucket.
+Your capture definition may be more complex, with additional bindings for different GCS prefixes within the same bucket.

 [Learn more about capture definitions.](../../../concepts/captures.md#pull-captures)